Site Navigation

 Yost 15 (qwertz)

-The two most complete collections of German machines in the world are located in Germany and owned by 1) Thomas Fuertig and 2) Tilman Elster (deceased).
+The two most complete collections of German machines in the world are located in Germany and owned by 1) Thomas Fuertig and 2) Tilman Elster (this collection has been dispersed).
+Some are now included above.
 The Museum of Business History and Technology in Wilmington, Delaware has a smaller, but very nice German collection on display.

-The Onondaga Historical Association in Syracuse, NY had a nice group of German machines, but they have been liquidated.
-Some are now listed above.
+The Onondaga Historical Association in Syracuse, NY had a nice group of German machines, but they have been dispersed.
+Some are now included above.

 The Milwaukee Public Museum has about 50 German machines.
 None are on display.

-Two other museum collections of German machines outside of Germany are in Partschins, Italy and Tilburg, Netherlands.
+Two other museum collections of German machines outside of Germany are The Peter Mitterhofer Museum in Partschins, Italy and Scryption Museum in Tilburg, Netherlands (this collection has now been dispersed).
+Some are now included above